Beyond Pairwise Comparisons in Social Choice: A Setwise Kemeny Aggregation Problem: Aggregation with the -wise Kemeny Rule

 The authors also show that the $k$-wise Kemeny rule is neutral, i.e., all candidates are treated equally, and that for $k \ge 3$ it is different from any positional method or any method that uses only the pairwise majority margins (among which is the standard Kemeny rule).
-We provide here some additional properties satisfied by the \(k\)-wise Kemeny rule: \begin{itemize} \item \emph{Monotonicity}: up-ranking cannot harm a winner; down-ranking cannot enable a loser to win. \item \emph{Unanimity}: if all voters rank \(c\) before \(c'\), then \(c\) is ranked before \(c'\) in any consensus ranking. \item \emph{Reinforcement}: let \(\RankSet^*_{\PP}\) and \(\RankSet^*_{\PP'}\) denote the sets of consensus rankings for preference profiles \(\PP\) and \(\PP'\) respectively.
-If \( \RankSet^*_{\PP} \cap \RankSet^*_{\PP'} \neq \emptyset\) and \(\PP''\) is the profile obtained by concatenating \(\PP\) and \(\PP'\), then \(\RankSet^*_{\PP''} = \RankSet^*_{\PP} \cap \RankSet^*_{\PP'}\). \end{itemize} While the fact that the \(k\)-wise Kemeny rule satisfies reinforcement is quite obvious from its definition, the monotonicity and unanimity conditions are proved in Appendix~\ref{app:CompAndExact} (see Propositions~\ref{prop:Monotonicity} and~\ref{prop:Unanimity}).
+We provide here some additional properties satisfied by the \(k\)-wise Kemeny rule: \begin{itemize} \item \emph{Monotonicity}: up-ranking cannot harm a winner; down-ranking cannot enable a loser to win. \HG{Let us state this axiom more formally.
+Let \(\RankSet^*_{\PP}\) denote the set of consensus rankings for preference profile \(\PP\).
+Then for any candidate $c\in C$ and profiles $\PP$ and $\PP'$ such that $\PP'$ can be obtained from $\PP$ by decreasing the position of $c$ in some ranking in $\PP$ (all other things being equal): $c \in \{\tp_r(C) : r \in \RankSet^*_{\PP'}\}$ implies $c \in \{\tp_r(C) : r \in \RankSet^*_{\PP}\}$ and $c \notin \{\tp_r(C) : r \in \RankSet^*_{\PP}\}$ implies $c \notin \{\tp_r(C) : r \in \RankSet^*_{\PP'}\}$.} \item \emph{Unanimity}: if all voters rank \(c\) before \(c'\), then \(c\) is ranked before \(c'\) in any consensus ranking. \item \emph{Reinforcement}: let \(\RankSet^*_{\PP}\) and \(\RankSet^*_{\PP'}\) denote the sets of consensus rankings for preference profiles \(\PP\) and \(\PP'\) respectively.
+If \( \RankSet^*_{\PP} \cap \RankSet^*_{\PP'} \neq \emptyset\) and \(\PP''\) is the profile obtained by concatenating \(\PP\) and \(\PP'\), then \(\RankSet^*_{\PP''} = \RankSet^*_{\PP} \cap \RankSet^*_{\PP'}\). \end{itemize} Examples of voting rules for which the monotonicity property does not hold are \emph{plurality with run-off} (a two-round election system where, if some candidate is top ranked by a majority of the voters, it wins in round 1; otherwise, round 2 consists of the majority rule applied to the two candidates with highest plurality score in round 1) and \emph{single transferable vote} (at each stage, the candidate with lowest plurality score is dropped from all votes and each vote for which this candidate was top ranked is transferred to the next remaining candidate in the ranking; at the first stage for which some candidate $c$ sits atop a majority of the votes, $c$ is declared the winner).
+For more details, the reader may refer to the book chapter by Zwicker~\cite{zwicker2016introduction}.
+The unanimity property is obviously desirable for any reasonable voting rule.
+Finally, the reinforcement property has been introduced by Young \cite{young1974axiomatization}, originally calling it \emph{consistency}, for the axiomatization of Borda's rule viewed as a \emph{social choice function}, i.e., returning a (set of) winning candidate(s).
+Reinforcement states that a candidate elected by two disjoint electorates should remain a winning candidate if one merges the voters, and that a candidate elected by only one electorate is in some sense not as ``good'' as a candidate elected by both electorates.
+The adaptation of the property to \emph{social welfare functions}, i.e., functions returning a (set of) consensus ranking(s), has been proposed by \citeauthor{young1978consistent} \cite{young1978consistent} for an axiomatic characterization of Kemeny's rule: they show that it is the unique Condorcet consistent social welfare function that satisfy neutrality and reinforcement, where the neutrality property states that all candidates are treated equally (in the sense that permuting the names of the candidates in the input rankings result in the same permutation in the consensus rankings).